Paralegal Studies Options

 Additional Information

-Paralegal Studies is housed in the Department of Philosophy and Government.
+LCCC’s Paralegal Studies Certificate is housed in the Department of Philosophy and Government.
 Please contact the department for more information.
 You can also read course descriptions within the MyKU Student Information System.
 The courses are arranged alphabetically.
 Search by the prefix PLG.

 LCCC’s Paralegal Studies program options are primarily offered through synchronous instruction.
 Paralegal Studies classes may be enhanced with asynchronous materials.
 Paralegal Studies students must take at least nine-semester credits or the equivalent of legal specialty courses through synchronous instruction.